the-jack-cox/CoreML-Examples/README.md

 2. macOS 10.14 or higher to rebuild the models
 2. Xcode 10 beta 1 or higher
 3. iOS 13 beta 1 or higher
+4. iPhone or iPad with iOS 14 beta 1 or higher.
+This code will not run on a simulator due to the use of ARKit.